-R.19 The existing executive responsibilities of Welsh Ministers for marine conservation and licensing in the Welsh inshore area should be extended to the Welsh offshore area.
+R.18 The existing executive responsibilities of Welsh Ministers for marine conservation and licensing in the Welsh inshore area should be extended to the Welsh offshore area.

-- 8.6.1 On energy, we recommend that all energy planning consents (non-renewable and renewable) below 350MW should be devolved.
+- 8.6.1 On energy, all energy planning consents (non-renewable and renewable) below 350MW should be devolved.
 The UK Government should take account of Welsh planning priorities when exercising its retained responsibilities for larger projects.
 The system of associated development consents should be aligned with consenting powers to avoid unnecessary complexity in the context of greater devolution of the consenting regime.
 Responsibility for issuing marine licences in Welsh offshore waters should be devolved.
-The Welsh Government should receive parity with Scotland and Northern Ireland for the proposed Contracts for Difference from 2017. - 8.6.2 On water, we conclude that the two Governments should work together to alignconsider the boundary of responsibility should be aligned with the territorial boundary, with further work to assess costs and benefits for consumers and the industry. for water.
-The Secretary of State's intervention powers in relation to water should be removed in favour of a formal intergovernmental protocol. -Powers over sewerage should be devolved to the National Assembly.
+The Welsh Government should receive parity with Scotland and Northern Ireland for the proposed Contracts for Difference from 2017. - 8.6.2 On water, the boundary of responsibility should be aligned with the territorial boundary, with further work to assess costs and benefits for consumers and the industry.
+The Secretary of State's intervention powers in relation to water

-- 8.6.3 On the Crown Estate, we believe that a Welsh Crown Estate Commissioner for Wales should be appointed, in consultation with the Welsh Government.
+- should be removed in favour of a formal intergovernmental protocol.
+Powers over sewerage should be devolved to the National Assembly. - 8.6.3 On the Crown Estate, a Welsh Crown Estate Commissioner for Wales should be appointed, in consultation with the Welsh Government.
 To maximise the potential for investment in Wales, the Commissioner should be supported by a Crown Estate office in Wales, subject to meeting value for money criteria. - 8.6.4 The existing executive responsibilities of Welsh Ministers for marine conservation and licensing in the Welsh inshore area should be extended to the Welsh offshore area.